NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/02 - Getting Started with Vault/01 - Overview of HashiCorp Vault/2 01 - Overview of HashiCorp Vault.md

 ```

 - Other functionalities include encryption.
-- In general, once installed, Vault can remove the manual aspect of many secret management tasks, allowing engineers and admins to spend more time on the work they’re required for.
+- In general, once installed, Vault can remove the manual aspect of many secret management tasks, allowing engineers and admins to spend more time on the work they're required for.